Without beating about the bush and wasting your time and ours too, let’s get straight to the point.

 This isn’t a disposer with a motor that promises to beat Usain Bolt.

-It promises to give you your money’s worth - perhaps more, because you’d be paying only a little money to get it.
+It promises to give you your money’s worth – perhaps

 While it is not the coolest disposer out there, it will fit in perfectly with loners, newlyweds and simply those who don’t have an active kitchen with heavy food wastes.

-Kitchen Aid KCDB250G Review - What we find positive
+Kitchen Aid KCDB250G Review – What We Find Positive

 There’s only so much a 1/2 HP motor could do!
 And if you don’t let yourself forget that, then surely there won’t be any hard feelings.